Vertical Limit

 Vertical Limit is a 2000 American survival thriller film directed by Martin Campbell, written by Robert King, and starring Chris O'Donnell, Bill Paxton, Robin Tunney, and Scott Glenn.
 The film was released on December 8, 2000, in the United States by Columbia Pictures, receiving mixed reviews and grossed $215 million at the box office.

+The plot follows a rescue attempt on K2, the second-highest mountain in the world, after a team of climbers are trapped in a crevasse.

 The film was the third collaboration between Campbell and actor Stuart Wilson, after No Escape (1994) and The Mask of Zorro (1998).

 Plot

-While climbing in Monument Valley, siblings Peter and Annie Garrett lose their father, Royce.
-After two falling climbers leave the family dangling, Royce forces Peter to cut him loose in order to save Peter and Annie.
-Three years later, Peter has retired from climbing, but Annie has become a renowned climber.
-Their relationship is strained, as Annie still blames Peter for Royce's death.
-Peter reunites with Annie at the K2 base camp, where Annie is planning a summit attempt on K2.
-The expedition is funded by wealthy industrialist Elliot Vaughn.
-Their team includes Annie, Vaughn, renowned climber Tom McLaren, mountaineer Ali Nazir, and one other.
+While rock climbing in Monument Valley, a freak accident puts adult siblings Peter and Annie and their father Royce Garrett in a deadly situation.
+To save his children, Royce verbally pushes Peter into cutting Royce's safety rope, causing himself to fall to his death.

+Three years later, Peter has retired from climbing and works for National Geographic.
+Annie has become a renowned mountaineer.
+Their relationship is strained, as Annie blames Peter for Royce's death.
+Peter reunites with Annie at the K2 base camp, where she is planning a summit attempt.
+The expedition is funded by billionaire Elliot Vaughn.
+Their team is led by renowned climber Tom McLaren.

-The night before the climb, Vaughn throws a party.
-The gala is interrupted by reclusive Montgomery Wick, reportedly the foremost K2 expert, who verbally challenges Vaughn.
+The night before the climb, Vaughn throws a party, where he is criticized by respected climber Montgomery Wick.
 It's later revealed that Wick's wife, an expedition guide, died during Vaughn's previous expedition.
-Vaughn claims they were hit by a storm and Wick's wife died of pulmonary edema because her supply of dexamethasone was swept away in the storm.
-Wick has never believed that story and has spent years trying to find his wife's body.
-Back in the present day, Vaughn forces McLaren to continue despite a radio warning from base camp of an approaching storm.
-An avalanche occurs, and Annie, Vaughn, and McLaren become trapped in a crevasse, while the other two are killed.
-Radio contact is lost, but Peter hears Annie using static and Morse code to signal that they are alive.
-Peter assembles a rescue team, which includes Wick.
-Pairs are assigned, and after a treacherous helicopter drop-off, each pair takes a different path to increase chances of success.
-Each pair carries a canister of explosive nitroglycerine donated by the Pakistani army to clear the entrance to the crevasse.
+Vaughn claims they were hit by a storm and Wick's wife died of pulmonary edema because her supply of dexamethasone (or "dex") was swept away.
+Wick doesn't believe that story and has been trying to find his wife's body.

+Vaughn's team begins their K2 summit attempt but are warned of an approaching storm.
+McLaren wants to turn back, but Vaughn convinces him to continue.
+An avalanche traps Annie, Vaughn, and McLaren in a crevasse, while the other two people in their group are killed.
+Radio contact is lost, but Annie uses Morse code through static to signal that the trio are alive.
+Peter assembles a rescue team of climbers.
+Pairs are assigned: Peter and Wick, Kareem and Malcolm, and Monique and Cyril.
+After a treacherous helicopter drop-off, each pair takes a different path to increase the chances of success.
+They also carry canisters of explosive nitroglycerine, donated by the Pakistani army, to clear the entrance to the crevasse.